AgoraIO/Docs/README.md

   <h1>Agora Documentation Website</h1>
 </div>

-Agora documentation website uses Hugo and Docsy (theme built for Hugo) to generate the static documentation website.
-It also uses Nodejs as the CLI to automate development build process.
-The static website containing Agora documentation from external Asciidoc and Markdown source files.
+Agora documentation website uses [Docusaurus](https://docusaurus.io/) to generate the static documentation website.
+It also uses MDX and React as the frontend framework.
+The actual contents of the website (in MDX) lives in a git submodule [repository](https://github.com/AgoraIO/Docs-Source).

 ## Prerequisites

-In order to build the Agora documentation using this repo you must have to have installed [Nodejs](https://nodejs.org/en/download/) >= `15.1.0` on your system.
+In order to build the Agora documentation using this repo you must have to have installed [Nodejs](https://nodejs.org/en/download/) >= `16.8.0` on your system.

 ## Run the Website